fabri1983/eternity2_solver/README.md

 ![eternity solver mpje 8 threads image](misc/eternity_solver_mpje_x8.jpg?raw=true "eternity solver mpje 8 threads")

+- The project is managed with **Maven 3.6.x**.
+If you don´t want to download and install Maven then use local `mvnw` alternative.
-This project is managed with Maven 3.x.
-It provides several jar artifacts for java 6 to 12.
-Additionally, a maven profile and scripting instructions to compile a native image using Graal's SubstrateVM.
+- It provides several jar artifacts from **Java 6 to 12**.
+- Additionally, a maven profile and scripting instructions to compile a **native image using Graal's SubstrateVM**.

+The backtracker efficiency is backed by:
+- smart prunes
-The backtracker uses smart prunes, clever data structures for quickly accessing data, primitive and object arrays, and lot of micro optimizations.
+- clever data structures for quickly accessing data
+- primitive arrays whenever possible to reduce memory usage
+- bitwise operations
+- micro optimizations

-There are two versions of the same solver: one using fork-join pool and other using MPI (for distributed execution).
+There are two versions of the same solver: one using a **fork-join pool** and other using **MPI (for distributed execution)**.
 The placement of tiles follows a row-scan schema from top-left to bottom-right.

 The project is under continuous development, mostly on spare time.
 Every time I come up with an idea, improvement, or code re-factor is for performance gain purposes.
 I focus on 2 main strategies:
 - *Speed of tiles placed by second after all filtering has taken place*.
 A piece is consider placed in the board after it passes a series of filters.
 Note that only pre calculated candidates are eligible for filtering.
 Here is where micro/macro optimizations and new clever filtering algorithms come into action.
 - *Time needed to reach a given position (eg 211) with a fixed configuration (eg 8 threads)*.
 Given the fact that board positions, tiles, and filtering structures are visited always in the same order, this gives us a frame in which CPU processing capabiliy is decoupled from game logic.
 Here is where only micro/macro optimizations come into action.

 **Some stats:**

-- Environment Windows 10 Home, Intel Core i7-2630QM (2.9 GHz max per core), DDR3 Dual Channel.
+- Environment: Windows 10 Home, Intel Core i7-2630QM (2.9 GHz max per core), DDR3 Dual Channel.
 OpenJDK 12.
 Results:
 Placing approx **66.8 million tiles per second** running with a fork-join pool **with 8 threads**.
 Placing approx **68.0 million tiles per second** using MPJ Express framework as multi-core mode **with 8 solver instances**.
 Placing approx **40.0 million tiles per second** running the native image generated with **GraalVM 19.2.0.1**, **with 8 threads**.

-- Environment Windows 10 Pro, Intel Core i7 8650U (3.891 GHz max per core).
+- Environment: Windows 10 Pro, Intel Core i7 8650U (3.891 GHz max per core).
 OpenJDK 13.
 Results:
 Placing approx **97 million tiles per second** running with a fork-join pool **with 8 threads**.
 Placing approx **107 million tiles per second** using MPJ Express framework as multi-core mode **with 8 solver instances**.